Delhi Shraddha Murder Case: What we know about ‘Dexter-inspired’ murder case so far

 Story highlights

 The saga of a 28-year-old man named Aaftab Amin Poonawala in India’s capital Delhi who killed his live-in partner Shraddha Vikas Walker brutally in May is sure to send chills down anyone's spine.
-Delhi police is still investigating the case and in the latest development has moved a lower court seeking permission to conduct a polygraph test on the accused Aaftab Amin Poonawala.
-This comes after police said Aaftab was misleading the investigation by his answers during investigation.
-Aaftab had confessed of killing his live-in partner and dismembering her body into 35 pieces.
+Delhi police is still investigating the case and in the latest development has reportedly moved a lower court seeking permission to conduct a polygraph test on the accused Aaftab Amin Poonawala.
+This comes after media reports citing police said Aaftab was misleading the investigation by his answers during investigation.
+The police reportedly said Aaftab had confessed of killing his live-in partner and dismembering her body into 35 pieces.
 Now, the court is likely to hear the plea on Tuesday, reported ANI news agency.
 The agency citing sources said Aaftab will be produced before the court once his five-day police custody expires.

 When came to light, the case shocked the nation.
 It still continues to do so we learn more each day about the gory details emerging out of the ongoing investigation.
 The 26-year-old Walker was allegedly strangled to death by Poonawala, who then chopped her body into 35 parts and bought a refrigerator to keep them.
 Over the span of two to three months the accused scattered Shraddha's body parts in the city’s Mehrauli forest and surrounding areas and reportedly said that he was “inspired” by the American crime show ‘Dexter’, in which the protagonist is a forensics expert who leads a double life as a serial killer.

-Poonawala and Walker met in Mumbai and started dating soon after.
+As per reports, Poonawala and Walker met in Mumbai and started dating soon after.
 Shraddha's family had not approved of their inter-faith relationship.
-The couple later moved to Delhi in the first week of May and were living at a friend’s house.
-Later, they rented an apartment in South Delhi’s Chhattarpur area.
+Media reports said the couple later moved to Delhi in the first week of May and were living at a friend’s house and later they rented an apartment in South Delhi’s Chhattarpur area.
 Aaftab during the interrogation said Walker reportedly began pressuring him for marriage when their relationship became tense which led to frequent fights.

 On May 18, following an argument, Poonawala allegedly strangled Walker and dismembered her in order to dispose off the body.
 The accused had allegedly bought a 300-litre fridge to keep the victim's body in at least 35 pieces.
 According to police sources cited in media, Poonawala was a trained chef from a private institute in Mumbai where he was also reportedly trained in cutting meat.
 It supposedly took him two days to cut Walker’s body and Poonawala claims that he did it with a hacksaw with multiple blades.